 Send an email to firstname.lastname@example.org or a submit a support ticket with your name and the new email address you would like as the primary on your account.

 Memberships have moved to a rolling structure and valid for a year from purchase date

 Registration is open.
 Memberships have moved to a rolling structure and are valid for a year from the purchase date.
 If you selected auto renewal, your membership will renew on the date you purchased the previous year

 Detailed descriptions can be found in the Member Handbook.

-While both memberships can be used to compete in the Qualifying Events, only scores will court towards Regionals for members that have the Competitor membership.
+Both memberships can be used to compete in the Qualifying Events, scores will only be eligible for Regional qualification once a member has upgraded to the Competitor membership.

 Click on where your certification says “Lapsed” and work through the form.
 You will need to re-upload, change the expiration dates, and save.

 The Level 1 membership type can be found by clicking on where your membership says “Current” “Renew” or “Lapsed” (whichever status it is in) where you will find “Change Membership Type” on the bottom of the form where you can renew the membership type of your choice.

 Upgrade by clicking on where your Level 1 coach membership says “Current”, click on “Change Membership Type” where you can select the Level 2 membership and pay the difference of the fees.